[Part 2 in a series, “Ask the Right Questions to Get the Right Remodeler - Here's What to Say”]

 OR...ASK KEITH YOUR QUESTION, NOW:

-Here at Handyworks Remodeling and Design (HRD) in Wallingford, CT, we’re more than happy to answer any of your questions.
-Ask away...and Keith, our president, will answer ASAP!
+Handyworks Remodeling and Design (HRD) is now in brand new offices at 47 North Plains Industrial Road, Suite B, but still in Wallingford!
+We're always happy to answer any of your questions, for FREE..no obligation.
+Ask away!
+Keith, our president, will answer ASAP!
 To ask now, click here.